 The popular Kopua became the sixth Silver Fern to reach the 100-Test milestone in 2015 during the Constellation Cup.

-Kopua has brought a strong work ethic to the Netball court, is fiercely proud and loyal to the core.
-Setting the on-court standards with her strength in the air, through-court carries, ability to make an intercept out of nothing and single-mindedness, others feed off Kopua’s sheer determination, a captain who leads by example.
+Kopua brought a strong work ethic to the Netball court while being fiercely proud and loyal to the core.
+Setting the on-court standards with her strength in the air, through-court carries, ability to make an intercept out of nothing and single-mindedness, others fed off Kopua’s sheer determination, a player who led by example.